brikis98/yevgeniy-brikman-homepage/_posts/2011-07-22-hardest-workouts-of-all-time.md

 can.
 Unlike most Crossfit workouts, Eva makes me want to quit long before I'm done.
 The combination of 2.5 miles of running, 150 heavy KB swings and 150 pull-ups destroys my lungs, legs, and grip.
-It's a 45-60 minute nightmare of a workout and it takes every bit of my willpower to pick up that kettlebell each round.
+It's a 45-60 minute nightmare of a workout, and it takes every bit of my willpower to pick up that kettlebell each round.

 ## Rowing and burpees